Skip to content

 1. Problem — Declarative, immutable problem definition.
 All validation happens at construction time.

-2. Surrogate — Trains one ensemble per unique target column using Optuna HPO over XGBoost and LightGBM.
+2. Surrogate — Trains one ensemble per unique target column using Optuna HPO over XGBoost, LightGBM, GP, and TabICL.
 Includes conformal prediction for uncertainty quantification.

 4. Analysis — Summary analysis runs automatically.
 Detail analyses (SHAP, PDP/ICE, What-If) are lazy and cached via the Analyzer.